kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

         If a qgroup is not isolated, meaning it is a parent or child qgroup, then it can only be destroyed after the relationship is removed.

+clear-stale <path>
+	Clear all stale qgroups whose subvolume does not exist anymore, this is the level 0 qgroup like 0/subvolid.
+Higher level qgroups are not deleted even if they don't have any child qgroups.

 limit [options] <size>|none [<qgroupid>] <path>
         Limit the size of a qgroup to *size* or no limit in the btrfs filesystem identified by *path*.